Chewy Pumpkin Snickerdoodle Cookies

 - Preheat your oven to 350°F (180°C) and line two baking trays with parchment paper.

-- In a separate bowl, combine flour, pumpkin spice, baking soda, cream of tartar, and salt; fold into the wet ingredients until just mixed.
+- Fold in flour, pumpkin spice, baking soda, cream of tartar, and salt until just combined.

 Nutrition